noahjahn/prospect/README.md

 * You have created and **saved** the `steam_appid` file as described in step 6.
 * The `steam_appid` file type is "TXT File".

-#### Login Failed.
+### Login Failed.
 Error code: 5

 Make sure that:

 * `Prospect.Server.Api` server is running.
 * The `C:\Windows\System32\drivers\etc\hosts` file contains `127.0.0.1 2EA46.playfabapi.com` and that the file is **saved**.

-If the server works and the `hosts` file is saved, `Alt+Tab` to a game console that opens when you start the game and check for the following:
+If the server works and the `hosts` file is saved, press `Alt+Tab` to a game console that opens when you start the game and check for the following:

 * `libcurl error 7 (Couldn't connect to server)` - indicates that the `Prospect.Server.Api` is not running.
   ![](./_assets/connection_refused_error.png)